1914: soldiers march from Folkestone's Leas to Slope Road (now The Road of Remembrance) to embark for the Western Front at Folkestone Harbour

 For all this, there is almost nothing in Folkestone that speaks fittingly to the time of the Great War.
 The Road of Remembrance is nondescript, scruffily bordered, with only an ill-maintained obelisk at the top.
 Most visitors follow in the footsteps of the troops with no awareness of what they’re doing.

 To remedy this, 'Step Short' is building a 14-metre-high memorial arch at the entrance to the road.
-Designed by local architect Philip Gearing, it will be made of stainless steel and feature a life-sized statue of a soldier looking out to France.
+Designed by Philip Gearing, it will be made of stainless steel and feature a life-sized statue of a soldier looking out to France.

 ‘A few years ago,’ says Damian Collins, MP for Folkestone and Hythe and the chairman of 'Step Short', ‘a group of us got together and we all had the same feeling that the story of what had happened in the town during World War One had been largely forgotten.
 We felt there should be something here that not only honoured those who had gone to war, but helped to tell their story.